 • PMGY International Team

 Projects are monitored on an on-going basis to gauge volunteers’ experiences.
-With the help of participants feedback, we are able to continually improve our placements and volunteer opportunities.
+With the help of participants feedback, we are able to continually improve our placements and opportunities.
 Security and safety are frequently assessed as part of this.
 We ask our participants to raise any concerns with our local or International Team.
 This ensures that these can be addressed and/or resolved as readily and appropriately as possible.

 Through pre-departure and in-country guidance, we do our best to prepare our international participants for their time abroad.
 All participants are provided with a comprehensive safety briefing during their orientation period.
 Our local teams will go through everything from project introductions, to emergency procedures, how to use local transport and cultural differences.
 During this period, our team also provide participants with a full list of the important contact numbers.